jezzsantos/queryany/samples/ri/README.md

 Contains all integration tests for testing the API.

-> Design Choice: Here we demonstrate testing API's by pre-populating data through the API only, as an example of how to plug in different repository for testing.
-Normally, we would populate the state of the domain through the API itself, and erase all data for each test through the API.
-This removes the dependency to know how application data is actually persisted in any repository, since, given the fact that QueryAny is abstracting that from you in the first place! (since data could be spread across multiple repositories and technologies).
+> Design Choice: Here we demonstrate testing API's by pre-populating data through the API only.
+(In practice (not demonstrated here) you may need to have additional API's to load/delete resources for some domains, that would definitely not be shipped in your production distribution) Normally, we would populate the state of the domain through the API itself, and erase all data for each test through the repository we are using in testing.
+This removes the dependency to know how application data is actually persisted in any repository, since, given the fact that QueryAny is abstracting that knowledge from you in the first place! (since data could be spread across multiple repositories and accessed via various technologies).

 ## Storage.IntegrationTests

-Contains integration tests for verifying various repository implementations.
+Contains integration tests for verifying various repository implementations, against their real repository technology.

 These tests have been templatized so that new implementations have a test suite to verify them.

+> Note: These tests can be slow depending on the repository implementation.

+>Design Choice: We deliberately chose to use local installations of these repositories rather than cloud based instances.
+So at this point, you should be able to run all these tests offline.

 ## ???.UnitTests projects